core-wg/resource-directory/point-to-point-responses.md

 response:

-The link the endpoint sits on; clarified in https://github.com/core-wg/resource-directory/pull/294 @@@merge.
+The link the endpoint sits on; clarified in https://github.com/core-wg/resource-directory/pull/294.

 > Section 6.2
 >